saw-leipzig/csv2cmi/README.md

 For sender and addressee IDs from the [GND](http://www.dnb.de/gnd) and the [VIAF](http://www.viaf.org/) are supported.

+For providing essential CMI information like the editor's name or the publisher an [INI file](https://en.wikipedia.org/wiki/INI_file) is needed.

 #### Limitations
 For now only a single date can be set; ISO format (YYYY-MM-DD) has to be used.